 Meet Emily Crowley-Wroe, designer of ‘Best Show Garden’ at the RHS Malvern Spring Festival with The Hide Garden!

-Created by designer and founder of April House Garden Design, Emily Crowley-Wroe, The Hide Garden featured in the Shipping Container Gardens area at Malvern Spring Festival.
+Created by designer and founder of April House Garden Design, Emily Crowley-Wroe, The Hide Garden featured in the Show Gardens area at Malvern Spring Festival.
 Its enchanting design won Silver Gilt at RHS Malvern Spring Festival, held earlier this year in May, plus was awarded the accolade of Best Show Garden!

 Emily, a professionally trained garden designer, was ecstatic to finally be able to bring her design to life after two cancelled RHS shows due to the Covid-19 pandemic.
 She told Malvern Garden Buildings: “This garden has been waiting in the wings for two years!”